 The next step was to extend the capabilities of the core storage engine.
 We knew that handling a variety of workloads was critical to making the database useful across a wide variety of applications.
 Some workloads such as time series have ever growing data, which means the database needs to handle high data density.
 Other workloads such as traditional OLTP may have a high overwrite rate, and the database needs to efficient at fine-grained updates.

 We picked a document-oriented storage model.
 With careful design and the correct optimizations, a document store can be of high performance.
-We built a log-structured key-to-document storage engine, DocDB, using RocksDB as a starting point and heavily extending it to natively handle non-primitive and nested types (such as rows, maps, collections, and JSON).
+The per-node storage engine of DocDB is therefore a log-structured document store.
+It uses RocksDB as a starting point and thereafter heavily extends RocksDB to natively handle non-primitive and nested types (such as rows, maps, collections, and JSON).
 DocDB can support large objects as well as perform fine-grained updates efficiently.

 Pluggable API Layer